 Setting up the Datamatrix or Barcode Detector

-After completing your camera configuration setup, you should see the video stream.
-To set up the Datamatrix or Barcode detector, select the region that you want to monitor for detecting barcodes.
+After completing your Camera Configuration setup, you can see the video stream.
+To set up the Datamatrix or Barcode detector, select the Region that you want to monitor for detecting barcodes.
 You may have to create a new region, by clicking and dragging on the picture to define your region:

-Next, create a Datamatrix detector or Barcode detector by clicking the Create Detector link.
-Name the detector and give a description (optional) and choosing the desired type of detector.
+Next, create a Datamatrix detector or Barcode detector by clicking Create Detector.
+Name the detector, give a description (optional), and choose the desired type of detector.
 Enable the detector for this region using the toggle.